maxwellevin/maxwellevin.github.io/_projects/sky_project.md

 ![](/images/projects/sky/data.png)

 We use over one hundred thousand images from the TSI.
-Previous research by one of our advisors (Erin Riley) allows us to split this data into two parts: typical data and dubious data.
+Previous research by one of our advisers (Erin Riley) allows us to split this data into two parts: typical data and dubious data.
 Simply put, typical data are TSI sky/decision image pairs for which the TSI's segmentation matches the sky image, and dubious data is the opposite (It's more nuanced than this of course).